 Five tips to help you save money when buying a new car

-Here are five ways to help put more money in your pocket whether you’re buying your first car or in the market for an upgrade
+Here are five ways to help put more money in your pocket, whether you’re buying your first car or in the market for an upgrade

-When you’re in the market for a new car, you have so many options to choose from and each car has its pros and cons.
+When you’re in the market for a new car, you have many options to choose from and each car has its pros and cons.
 Car salespeople will often try to make a more expensive model seem like a bargain and convince you to buy a car with lots of extra features, even if you don’t need them.

 In the excitement of buying a new car, it’s easy to be wowed by the aesthetic appeal and in-car technology of the latest models, without giving a thought to whether you can really afford it.

 The price tag of the car is just one chunk of the overall cost of owning a car.
-You should keep in mind that additional costs such as car insurance and maintenance can also weigh on your finances, since a car that costs a lot of money might be expensive to service and may attract a higher insurance premium.
+You should keep in mind that additional costs such as car insurance and maintenance can also weigh on your finances, as a car that costs a lot of money might be expensive to service and may attract a higher insurance premium.

 If you're wondering how you can grab a car that’s a good fit without spending more than you budgeted for, here are some tips to keep more money in your pocket when you drive your new set of wheels out of the showroom floor.